On this page: Major Description | Requirements | Learning Objectives

-Students admitted to the STS major prior to Autumn 2012 may be eligible to complete an older set of major requirements.
-Students with questions about their major requirements should contact an IAS advisor.
+Students admitted to the STS major prior to Autumn 2016 may be eligible to complete an older set of major requirements.
+For more information, please check Requirement Changes Autumn 2016 page.

 Science, Technology & Society Learning Objectives

 The Science, Technology, and Society curriculum advances the five core IAS learning objectives.
 Students taking courses and/or majoring in Science, Technology, and Society: